MischaU8/yumyum/tools/cut-curves-tool_THxuMW9XcLI.md

 Uploaded: 2023-04-19

-yum yum Floyd here with a quick look at the cut curves tool and plasticity if you'd like to cut a curve with other curves press F on the keyboard type cut and click cut curves to activate the
+yum yum Floyd here with a quick look at the cut curves tool in Plasticity if you'd like to cut a curve with other curves press F on the keyboard type cut and click cut curves to activate the